 Rationally Speaking is the bi-weekly podcast of New York City Skeptics.
-Join hosts Massimo Pigliucci and Julia Galef as they explore the borderlands between reason and nonsense, likely and unlikely, and science and pseudoscience.
-Any topic is fair game as long as we can bring reason to bear upon it, with both a skeptical eye and a good dose of humor!
+Host Julia Galef explores the borderlands between reason and nonsense, likely and unlikely, and science and pseudoscience.
+Any topic is fair game as long as reason can be brought to bear upon it, with both a skeptical eye and a good dose of humor!

 Rationally Speaking is recorded live in the heart of New York City's Greenwich Village and is produced by Benny Pollak.